marco-weger/ing-sw-2020-weger-paterna-saulle/README.md

 ## Start Game
 Enjoy Santorini in GUI mode or try the 90s Experience with CLI mode.<br>
 All you need is to run your **client.jar** file and **put in the same folder** the directory [resources](https://github.com/marco-weger/ing-sw-2020-weger-paterna-saulle/tree/master/deliverables/jars) with the json file, and you will play in our Official Server (Check [here](#Santorini-Official-Server) if our Server is available) <br>
-You can also play Santorini without any internet connection, just run **Server.jar** on your pc, and set your ip on JSON file. (if you prefer, **you can avoid to use JSON file**,just don't put the directory resources in client.jar's flder the game will ask you the ip and the port that you want to use).
+You can also play Santorini without any internet connection, just run **Server.jar** on your pc, and set your ip on JSON file. (if you prefer, **you can avoid to use JSON file**,just don't put the directory resources in client.jar's folder, the game will ask you the ip and the port that you want to use).

 ### Start Client